ASP.NET Core Main Method in Detail

 Behind the scene, to create a web host, the CreateDefaultBuilder() method does several things.
 In the next article, we will discuss the CreateDefaultBuilder() method in detail.

-For now, just understand that the CreateDefaultBuilder() method sets up a web host with defaults configurations.
+For now, just understand that the CreateDefaultBuilder() method sets up a web host with default configurations.

 The ConfigureServices() method of the Startup class configures the services which are required by the application.
 The Configure() method of the Startup class sets up the pipeline of the application’s request processing.
 In a later article, we will discuss these two methods in detail.